Servers and Networking UPS (Uninterruptible Power Supply)

 A loss of power, even momentarily, can cause IT systems and sensitive equipment to crash causing serious business disruption or data loss.
-A UPS maintains power by switching instantaneously to batteries in the event of a power failure, or even just a dip in power (a brownout).
+A UPS (Uninterruptible Power Supply) maintains power by switching instantaneously to batteries in the event of a power failure, or even just a dip in power (a brownout).
 They also condition the power supply to reduce unwanted spikes and harmonics, which can also cause damage to your equipment.

 How large will the Servers and Networking UPS need to be?